 MARSHALL/Carnivals and Other Tragedies: A old guy with a smart phone and Steve Dawson as a pal looks back on a life of ups and downs that should hit home with AARP members that still have some fight left in them.
 A message to the kids, get over it, things just don't get better than they are now.

 RICHARD HOWELL/Coming of Age: Hard driving jazz funk from a cat that feels he's learned his lessons from the masters and is now ready to go out and be a master on his own.
 Looks like he's right.
-Zesty, high octane stuff that careens in a delightful but to reckless fashion.
+Zesty, high octane stuff that careens in a delightful but not too reckless fashion.
 Not a throwback but a reminder of why you should dust off some oldies and remember how sweet it all was when this sound was in flower.

 FLAV MARTIN & JERRY MAROTTA/Soul Redemption: Grown ups will get this date as Peter Gabriel's rhythm section hark back to their Woodstock days and hook up with a guitarist that has graced loads of recordings for an easy going zeitgeist recording that has it's roots in progressive singer/songwriter soil.
 The lyrics preach to the choir but there's nothing wrong with that when it's done right.